 6. Charlton Recreation Area

-The Charlton Recreation Area is one of the region’s most visited sites; since it’s conveniently located between the towns of Crystal Springs and Mount Ida, it’s easy to visit from Hot Springs.
+During my time in the area, I had the pleasure of exploring the popular Charlton Recreation Area, which stood as one of the region’s most frequented destinations.
+Conveniently situated between the towns of Crystal Springs and Mount Ida, it offered easy accessibility from Hot Springs.

 7. Magic Springs Water and Theme Park

-The Magic Springs Water and Theme Park is a relatively new facility that has been specifically designed with families with children in mind.
+During my visit, I had the pleasure of experiencing the Magic Springs Water and Theme Park—a relatively new facility thoughtfully crafted with families and children in mind.

 8. Ouachita National Forest